Not to be confused with Pigeon Island (Matara)

 The island's name derives from the wild rock pigeon (Columba livia) which has colonized it (Katupotha & Senevirathna, 2017).

-The pigeon island national park consists of two small islands; large pigeon island and small pigeon island (Rajasuriya et al, 2005).
-The large island has two small beaches located in the south-western and northern flank of the island (Rajasuriya et al, 2005).
-The main coral reef which is about 200 m long, 100 m wide is found in front of the south-western beach.
-This coral reef is extended in a depth of 1 to 6 m and dominated by branching and tabulate Acropora species (Rajasuriya et al, 2005).
+The park consists of two small islands; the large pigeon island and the small pigeon island (Rajasuriya et al, 2005).
+The large island has two small beaches located in the southwestern and northern flanks of the island (Rajasuriya et al, 2005).
+The main coral reef which is about 200 m long, and 100 m wide is found in front of the south-western beach.
+This coral reef is extended in a depth of 1 to 6 m and is dominated by branching and tabulated Acropora species (Rajasuriya et al, 2005).
 The small island is surrounded by rocky islets.
 Faviidae, Mussidae, and Portidae species are found in the coral reef around the rocky islets (Rajasuriya et al, 2005).
 Areas with soft corals such as Sinularia, Lobophytum and Sacrophyton are also identified.
 The total area of the park is about 471 hectares (Katupotha & Senevirathna, 2017; Perera & Kotagama, 2016).

 During the colonial era, the island is said to be used as a shooting range (Katupotha & Senevirathna, 2017).
-In 1963, the island was designated as a sanctuary for the purpose of protecting birds (Rajasuriya et al, 2005).
+In 1963, the island was designated as a sanctuary to protect birds (Rajasuriya et al, 2005).
 In 2003, the island and the surrounding area within a one-mile radius, including its coral reefs, were re-designated as a National Park under the Fauna and Flora Protection Ordinance (The Gazette, no: 1291/16).
 Today, this national park is governed by the Department of Wildlife Conservation.

 References